TomAugspurger/pandas-manylinux/README.md

+# Pandas manylinux

-manylinux wheel builder for pandas
+Wheel builder for pandas.

-To use.
+The build was timing out on Travis, so we're doing this on a local docker engine.

+To use, run `./build.sh`, which just does

 ```bash
 docker build -t pandas-ml .